manoboard/manoboard.github.io/_posts/2014-06-26-detroit-sarajevo-and-my-thesis.md

 layout: blog_post
 title: Detroit, Sarajevo, and My Thesis
 tags:
-- skateboarding
-- ruin-porn
-- Sarajevo
+- Skateboarding
-- Balkans
+- Ruin-Porn
-- slang
+- Bosnia-Herzegovina
 ---
 A couple years ago a friend lent me Jeffrey Eugenides’s “The Marriage Plot”, a lengthy yet surprisingly quick read, which I thoroughly enjoyed.
 For whatever reason, I never branched out into the rest of the author’s repertoire, and never learned much about the man himself.
 However, a few weeks ago one of my old favorite sites, [Atlas Obscura](http://www.boat-mag.com/against-ruin-porn/), linked to an article from an issue of Boat Magazine written by Eugenides titled, “[Against Ruin Porn](http://www.boat-mag.com/against-ruin-porn/)”.